clausen2502/Verklegt2/README.md

 #Aukakröfur
 Eftirfarandi eru aukakröfur verkefnisins:
-"As a user/ buyer i want to be able to sign in as a seller."
+"As a user/buyer I want to be able to sign in as a seller."
-"As a seller, I want to create a new property listings with details and images."
+"As a buyer I want to be able to delete a offer that I created" "As a seller, I want to create a new property listings with details and images."
 "As a seller, I want to se my properties in the navigation bar."
-"As a seller, I want to see the offers i have received in the navigation bar."
+"As a seller, I want to see the offers I have received in the navigation bar."
-"As a seller, I want to put status on an offer i received (accepted, rejected or contingent)."
+"As a seller, I want to put status on an offer I received (accepted, rejected or contingent)."
 "As a user I want to read about the company in “about us” located in the footer."
 "As a user I want to calculate a mortage in the “mortage calculator” in the footer."
 "The system shall display a cookie notice on the user's first visit, informing them about the use of cookies, their purpose, and allowing the user to accept or reject them."